multiversx/mx-sdk-dapp/README.md

 The network configuration is done in the `initApp` method, where you can make several confgurations like:

-- specifying the environment (devnet, testnet, mainnet)
+- specifying the environment (`devnet`, `testnet`, `mainnet`)
 - overriding certain network parameters like wallet address, explorer address etc.

 Once the network is configured, the `network` slice in the store will hold the network configuration.

-To query different network parameters, you can use the `getNetworkConfig` method from the `core/methods/network` folder.
+To query different network parameters, you can use the `getNetworkConfig` method from the ⚠️ `core/methods/network` folder.

 ### 2. Provider

 The provider is the main class that handles the signing of transactions and messages.
-It is initialized in the `initApp` method and can be accessed via the `getAccountProvider` method from the `core/providers/helpers` folder.
+It is initialized in the `initApp` method and can be accessed via the `getAccountProvider` method from the ⚠️ `core/providers/helpers` folder.

 #### Initialization

-It's important to initialize it on app load (this is take care of by `initApp`), since it restores the session from the store and allows signing transactions without the need to make a new login.
+An existing provider is initialized on app load (this is take care of by `initApp`), since it restores the session from the store and allows signing transactions without the need of making a new login.

 #### Creating a custom provider